-The breasts are made up of fat, supportive (connective) tissue and glandular tissue that contains lobes.
-The lobes (milk glands) are where breast milk is produced.
-These are connected to the nipple by a network of milk ducts.
+Breasts are made up of fat, supportive (connective) tissue and glandular tissue containing lobes.
+The lobes (milk glands) are where breast milk is made.
+They connect to the nipple by a network of fine tubes called milk ducts.

 It’s common for a woman’s breasts to be a different size or shape from each other.
-They change throughout a woman’s life, often because of hormones.
-Breasts feel different at different times of the month – for example, just before a period they may feel lumpy.
+They also feel different at different times of the month.
+For example, just before a woman’s period, her breasts may feel lumpy.
 As a woman gets older, her breasts may become smaller and feel softer.